Billy Martin: Early life

-Playing career (1946–1961)
+Playing career

-Reaching the majors (1946–1949)
+Minor leagues

 The 18-year-old Martin was unimpressive with Idaho Falls in 1946, hitting .254 while playing mostly third base, and racking up many throwing errors.
 He had a good spring training with the Oaks in 1947, but was sent to the Class C Phoenix Senators of the Arizona-Texas League.
 Martin felt he should have remained with the Oaks, and told Stengel so.
 The manager's response: "Prove me wrong".

 Playing mostly day games in the arid Southwest in the era before widespread air conditioning, the Senators endured harsh playing and living conditions, as many of them boarded in a barracks beyond the right field fence.
 Nevertheless, Martin thrived there.
 Wearing the uniform number 1, a number he tried to secure with each team he played for, he hit .393, the highest average in organized baseball in 1947, drove in 173 runs, and was named the league's most valuable player.
 When the team's regular second baseman was injured in a fight with opposing catcher Clint Courtney — with whom Martin would lock horns himself — Martin was moved from third base, and would remain as a second baseman for most of the remainder of his playing career.
 Phoenix's season ended before that of the Oaks, and Martin was called up to the parent club.
 Though he did not play much, Martin won two games with doubles, and was an instant hit with the fans at Oaks Park.

 When not playing, Martin closely shadowed Stengel, wanting to learn why the manager made the decisions he did.
 This impressed Stengel, who during his time as an outfielder for the New York Giants had sought to learn from their manager, John McGraw.
 Stengel and Martin grew closer in what has sometimes been described as a father-son relationship, as Stengel had no children, and Martin had been abandoned by his father.
 According to Martin biographer Peter Golenbock, "the two men, the punk kid and the old-time ballplayer, would develop a bond that would not be broken for a decade.
 Binding them was their deep love for the game of baseball."